PatrickJS/awesome-angular/README.md

 * [ng-zen](https://github.com/Kordrad/ng-zen) - A versatile Angular library and CLI tool offering UI-kit Angular schematics for streamlined integration into projects.
 The tool is currently in the Alpha phase.
 * [pupakit](https://github.com/bimeister/pupakit) - Angular UI Kit based on an atomic approach to building interfaces (Not production ready).
 * [ngwr](https://github.com/thekhegay/ngwr) - Angular UI kit to make stylish Angular applications.
+* [Windmillcode-Angular-CDK](https://github.com/WindMillCode/Windmillcode-Angular-CDK) - Provides a collection of reusable UI components, each crafted with attention to detail and performance.

 ##### Material Based